OpenLLM-France/Lucie-dataset-filtering/README.md

 ### 4 - Filtering

 You can filter by implementing your own filter functions based on quality signals.
-An example of the gopher filter is provided in RedPajamaV2 dataset's description on huggingface https://huggingface.co/datasets/togethercomputer/RedPajama-Data-V2.
+An example of the Gopher filter is provided in the description of the RedPajamaV2 dataset on huggingface. https://huggingface.co/datasets/togethercomputer/RedPajama-Data-V2.

 ## License